Coleridge – World Poets

 Your booking will be acknowledged promptly and you will receive a link to the talk.

 See Events Currently Scheduled for full information on each recording, available as either a YouTube video or a downloadable audio podcast, and how to book.
-The series so far features:
+All ten lectures are available from the 2020 series, of which the first six feature:

 Top picture: Engraving by Gustave Doré for an 1876 edition of Coleridge’s Rime of the Ancient Mariner.
 Labelled “The Albatross,” it captures the moment in the poem when Coleridge writes of the albatross that